harigabor96/Wildfires/README.md

 ### Scalable Performance - Partition Pruning
 One of the issues of traditional architectures was that some operations that are necessary from a business point of view (deduplication, row updates) involve reading the whole historic dataset in the Data Warehouse.
 In a partitioned dataset, this can be mitigated by choosing the partitions carefully and making sure that partition pruning is in effect when possible.
 ### Handling Changing and Historical Data - Snapshots and Archives
-The schema for the final persistence layer (Gold Zone) is my own creation and it draws from OLTP database design (specifically the posting mechanism of ERP systems) and functional programming.
+The schema for the final persistence layer (Gold Zone) is my own creation and it draws from OLTP database design (specifically the posting mechanism of ERP systems) and functional programming/data engineering.
 My key observation here was that data present in the source is either:
 - A closed record, that is never changed again, which means it’s immutable.
 -	An open record, that is subject to changes, which means it’s mutable.